qrefine/qr-tests-cluster/README.md

 Structure preparation
 ---------------------

-1) Get structures from PDB.
+#### 1) Get structures from PDB.

-This is done manually using RCSB site.
+   * This is done manually using RCSB site.
 Selection criteria are: P1, not too many atoms, resolution ~3-4 Å, bad validation metrics.
 The criteria are rather arbitrary: we try to find low-resolution models that we believe can be improved by quantum refinement.

-File were downloaded using
+   * File were downloaded using
    phenix.fetch_pdb PDB_CODE --mtz

-Some models have unknown to Phenix ligands.
+   * Some models have unknown to Phenix ligands.
 Corresponding CIF files were created using phenix.ready_set file_name.pdb

-Some data file were missing R-free flags.
+   * Some data file were missing R-free flags.
 They were added at subsequent (re-refinement).

-*.pdb, *.mtz and *.cif files are stored in 00 folder.
+   * .pdb, .mtz and .cif files are stored in 00 folder.

+#### 2) Phenix-Refine

-2) Refine structures from "1)" using phenix.refine.
+   * Refine structures from "1)" using phenix.refine.
 List of commands per each structure is in 01_run_phenix_refine file.

-Refinement results are stored in 01 folder.
+   * Refinement results are stored in 01 folder.
 MTZ files from this folder are to be used in all subsequent refinements.

+#### 3) Finalize

-3) Run structure from "2)" through run_finalise.py using command
+   * Run structure from "2)" through run_finalise.py using command

    XXX

    and store results in 03 folder.
 Structures in 03 are ready for quantum refinement.

 Current issues to be resolved ASAP: